Another Year Older

-Within a few hours, the plane touched down in Hawaii, this time with the Dara family (plus Derrick, Connie, Karema and Karema’s son Sydney and daughters Lucy and Ripley).
+Within a few hours, the Dara family (plus Derrick, Connie, Karema and Karema’s son Sydney and daughters Lucy and Riley) was at Doheny Beach.
 No one saw them coming, as Deirdre had everyone disguise themselves as tourists and slipped through the radar.

 “Now, this is what I wanted for my birthday,” said Deirdre.
 They were sitting on the beach, watching as the kids and Connie played in the sands.
 “No tabloids, no paparazzi, and no publicity.
 Just my family.”

 “I’m not sure about that,” said Logan.
-“You knew the things people had said and done to you while you were living there.
-Do you really want to subject yourself to that pain again?”
+“You must have been through some serious pain while you still lived there with your mother.
+Do you really want to subject yourself to all of that pain again?”

 “We don’t have any choices right now,” said Logan.
-“It’s not fair that Deirdre gets to celebrate another birthday while we’re not allowed to see another year.
-I guess what we did threw them off.”
+“It’s not fair that Deirdre gets to celebrate another birthday while someone is out there trying to stop me from living to see another year.
+I guess what Dicky, Andrea, and I did threw them off.”

 “I hope you’re enjoying this nice weather, because next month, we’ll be freezing our butts off in Salt Lake City,” said Deirdre.